theoutfield/sc_sncn_motorcontrol/module_biss/doc/index.rst

 Step 4: Run BiSS Encoder Interface Server
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. important:: Please note that all the server must be executed on a tile with access to I/O of a Synapticon SOMANET IFM Drive DC board.
+.. important:: Please note that all the services must be executed on a tile with access to I/O of a Synapticon SOMANET IFM Drive DC board.

 ::